Do We Still Need Teachers in the Age of AI?

 - From Futurism.com: “High School Starts Replacing Teachers With AI.”

-The truth is, AI is having a massive impact on how people work and perform their jobs, and it is already putting people out of work.
-I heard about a school in Texas that is attempting to go completely AI-driven, eliminating all teaching positions because AI can effectively teach the standards and content.
+We can understand why this question is being asked.
+AI is having a massive impact on how people work and perform their jobs, and it is already putting people out of work.
+Recent estimates show that up to 37,000 people have been displaced from their jobs because of AI in just the past four years since the launch of ChatGPT.
+I heard about a school in Texas that is attempting to go completely AI-driven, eliminating all teaching positions so AI can teach the standards and content.

-If I were to ask you, what is the ideal graduate?
-You’d probably respond with more than just the word “smart.”
-You might say the ideal graduate is empathetic, collaborative.
+Probably more than just smart, right?
+The ideal graduate is empathetic, collaborative.
 They can think critically, can lead people, solve complex problems, has work ethic, grit, is resilient, kind, goal oriented.

 The ideal graduate is the kind of person we want in our communities and society.

-So if that's what we want, school should be a place that emphasizes the development of those traits and characteristics and skills.
+So if that's what we want, school should be a place that emphasizes the development of those traits, characteristics, and skills.
 That's what school should largely be about, and I don't see artificial intelligence doing this by itself.
 Content and subject matter is of course important, but only if it can be properly applied in the world, and possessing knowledge is simply not enough to do that successfully.

 The Need for Human-Connection in School